This is the subset of Pascal that we have learned so far in Programming I. I'll add more language elements gradually as we learn them in this class.

 exit(4);

-statement loops over successive values.
+A for…to statement loops over successive values.
 It

 looks like this:

-You must declare the loop variable (i
+You must declare the loop variable (i in this case) in a

-section before you can use it in a for
+var section before you can use it in a for

 statement.
-The loop variable may be of type integer
+The loop variable may be of type integer,

-, or even boolean
+char, or even boolean.

 If there is only one statement in the loop body, you can omit the

-To loop through decreasing values, use downto
+To loop through decreasing values, use downto rather

-than to
+than to:

 The value of the loop variable is undefined after a for